 |

-In essence they provide for an EIA to be carried out for a proposed project at
+essence they provide for an EIA to be carried out for a proposed project at reserved matters stage,

-reserved matters stage, where either EIA was not carried out at the earlier stage of
+where either EIA was not carried out at the earlier stage of outline planning permission, or

 | ||||